SciSpark/SciSpark/README.md

 We want to read Netcdf variables given their offsets, without loading the entire file into memory.
-If any visitors have insights into achieving this, please see the issue titled "Reading variables without loading entire Netcdf Fie. ".
+If any visitors have insights into achieving this, please see the issue titled "Reading variables without loading entire Netcdf File".

 #Introduction